e1223-anon/e1223/README.md

 ### Bonus 1: Real-Time Data Synchronization

 I implemented this before the payments list because it seemed more interesting, and they had the same number!

+I decided to use Socket.IO because it seems really handy and I'm very happy with the tiny wrapper for Socket.IO on the client.
+I like the way it multiplexes connections to various namespaces, removing the need to have a global "events" service that the various consumers/producers interact with.

 Authentication not implemented yet.